 The Challenge: Airing Frustrations

-Voshart may not be the only one to notice Vice’s troubling behavior—even The Hollywood Reporter has dug up some dirt—but he is the only one using a unique TLD to speak up about it.
-Whether he’s calling out its dubious ad campaigns, plagiarism, shady Frye Festival connections and superbly unflattering reviews on Glassdoor, Voshart never holds back.
+Voshart may not be the only one to notice Vice’s troubling behavior, but he is the only one using a unique TLD to speak up about it.
+Whether he’s calling out its dubious ad campaigns, plagiarism, shady Frye Festival connections or superbly unflattering reviews on Glassdoor, Voshart never holds back.

 The Solution: Speaking Up with a .SUCKS Domain